mm/heartbridge/README.md

 ![Python Package Tests](https://github.com/mm/heartbridge/actions/workflows/python-package.yml/badge.svg)

 Heartbridge is a command-line tool that exports health data from your iOS device to your local computer, with the help of an iOS Shortcut.
-It supports exporting lots of types of data from the Health app, including:
+It supports exporting many types of data from the Health app, including:

 - Heart Rate
 - Resting Heart Rate